 As if that wasn’t enough, you were peppered with pictures of this British man’s family, his cousins and siblings, some on horseback, and an excited voice-over brandishing the photos as, “this is Bob’s family.”

-By now you already know what this rendition of Bob Marley’s life is going to be about – we are supposed to believe from the outset that whatever the non-relationship this British man had with Bob, it was nonetheless pivotal in shaping Bob; we are supposed to understand that Bob was never ‘pon the black man’s side!’
+By now you already know what this rendition of Bob Marley’s life is going to be about – we are supposed to believe from the outset that whatever the non-relationship this British man had with Bob, it was nonetheless pivotal in shaping Bob; we are supposed to understand that Bob was never black, neither was his music, and alas, he was never ‘pon the black man’s side!’

-And, if you “thought Reggae was black people’s music?”
-Think again.
-This film pulls your ears into submission and echoes right into them, that Reggae may have just developed, if not out of an illusion, then certainly out of a mixture of both black and white musical influences – not that it matters restating where the drum and the string were invented.
+And, if you thought Reggae was black music, think again!
+This film pulls your ears into submission and echoes right into them, that Reggae may have just developed, if not out of randomness, then certainly out of a something more akin to white musical influences.

 So you kept asking yourself at every turn of this documentary, “I thought the m*therf*cker was black?”
 No, not really.
 Not in Kevin McDonald’s documentary.
 It seems that the rules have slightly changed in his post-racial world.